OrganicityEu-Platform/users/doc/Questionnaire API.md

 ### Question
 ```
 {
-  uuid   : { type: String,   required: true }, // UUID of this question, created on creation / update
   tech   : { type: Boolean,  required: true }, // true if question falls under technological category
   text   : { type: String,   required: true }, // question description displayed to the user
   values : [{  // possible values the user can choose from